Annis May Timpson

 Annis May Timpson is the former director of the Centre for Canadian Studies at the University of Edinburgh.
-She is a graduate of the Universities of Bristol (England), Oxford (England) and Toronto (Canada).
-Her current research interests include Aboriginality and governance, territorial politics and intergovernmental relations, gender and public policy, social movements and human rights.
+She is a graduate of the universities of Bristol (England), Oxford (England) and Toronto (Canada).
+Her research interests include Aboriginality and governance, territorial politics and intergovernmental relations, gender and public policy, social movements and human rights.
+She served as senior tutor and Director of Education for St John's College, Cambridge, between 2017 and 2020.